 The baccalaureate degree is designed to prepare the registered nurse to function as a generalist in a variety of settings.
 Learning experiences are conceptually based and include application of the nursing process in complex and diverse situations.
 Focus is on expansion of professional skills, theoretical frameworks, role development, leadership and nursing research.
 Experience is provided in urban and rural settings.
-Minimum time for program completion is four semesters; applicants must be registered nurses.
-Full or part-time study is available.
-Candidates seeking admission to the program should meet with departmental adviser for evaluation and advisement.
-Specific information regarding admission and curriculum requirements is available in the department of nursing.
+Minimum time for program completion is four semesters; full or part-time study is available.
+Candidates seeking admission to the program must be registered nurses and should meet with a faculty member for evaluation and advisement.
+Specific information regarding admission and curriculum requirements is available in the nursing department.